Blaaaaarg/MakefileScript/README.md

 Note: this will only work if ~/bin/ is in your PATH variable but it should be by default.

 ================
- Known issues
+ Known bugs
 ================

--n gets confused unless it is the last flag passed.
-Make sure you do this or makefile will likely not work right.
+- the d flag will check in subdirectories for files with the same name
+- Using this on programs like cygwin might not work unless you use the dos2unix command

 ==================
  Future updates
 ==================

-- add support for gcc so it works for both compilers and can be used for C code
+- add support for .c files
-- fix the -n issue
-- find other useful options
+- find more useful features
-- make -v more interesting